heroku/heroku-buildpack-php/support/devcenter/README.md

 - the list of PHP runtimes, per stack
 - the list of built-in extensions, per PHP runtime series
 - the list of third-party extensions, per PHP runtime series
+- the list of Composer versions, per stack
+- the list of web servers, per stack

 for inclusion in https://devcenter.heroku.com/articles/php-support